Fraction of inspired oxygen

-Fraction of inspired oxygen (FIO2), corrected denoted with a capital "I", is the molar or volumetric fraction of oxygen in the inhaled gas.
+Fraction of inspired oxygen (FIO2), correctly denoted with a capital I, is the molar or volumetric fraction of oxygen in the inhaled gas.
 Medical patients experiencing difficulty breathing are provided with oxygen-enriched air, which means a higher-than-atmospheric FIO2.
 Natural air includes 21% oxygen, which is equivalent to FIO2 of 0.21.
 Oxygen-enriched air has a higher FIO2 than 0.21; up to 1.00 which means 100% oxygen.
 FIO2 is typically maintained below 0.5 even with mechanical ventilation, to avoid oxygen toxicity, but there are applications when up to 100% is routinely used.

 Often used in medicine, the FIO2 is used to represent the percentage of oxygen participating in gas-exchange.
 If the barometric pressure changes, the FIO2 may remain constant while the partial pressure of oxygen changes with the change in barometric pressure.